pimvanpelt/python-telegram-tail-bot/README.md

   * regular expression to match any incident message data in
   * an expiry timestamp

-The bot will start up, announce itself on the `chat-id` group, and then listen on Telegram for the following
+The bot will start up, announce itself on the `chat-id` Telegram group, and then listen on Telegram for the following
 commands:

 * **/help** - a list of available commands